Structured force reformulation of many-body dispersion: towards effective atom--atom decomposition and surrogate modeling: Decomposition of atomic MBD force

 \section{Decomposition of atomic MBD force}

 As discussed in the previous section, the reformulated MBD force formula effectively isolates the many-body information in $\boldsymbol{B}$ and pairwise description in $\nabla\boldsymbol{C}$.
-This linear structure naturally motivates a decomposition of the MBD force in a pairwise manner, beginning by rewriting Eq.~\eqref{eq:F_mbd_reform} in index notation:
+This linear structure naturally motivates an effective atom--atom decomposition of the MBD force in a pairwise manner, beginning by rewriting Eq.~\eqref{eq:F_mbd_reform} in index notation:

 where $f_{i,\alpha}$, $b_{i,\gamma,j,\beta}$, and $c_{i,\gamma,j,\beta}$ denote the components of $\boldsymbol{F}_i^{\rm MBD}$, $\boldsymbol{B}$, and $\nabla\boldsymbol{C}$, respectively.
 Summation over $j$, $\beta$, $\gamma$ is silently assumed, where $j=1,\ldots, N$ and $\alpha, \beta, \gamma, \in \{x,y,z\}$.
 Here we utilize the pairwise nature of $\boldsymbol{C}$, therefore $\nabla\boldsymbol{C}$ has non-zero entries only in the off-diagonal $3\times3$ blocks associated with atom $i$.
 This expression is analogous to the standard PW formula for vdW interactions, where the force is expressed as a sum of contributions from all other atoms.
 In our case, this can be written as: